-The SFP NID is MSA SFF-8472 compliant with less than 1.5 watts power consumption.
+The SFP-NID is MSA SFF-8472 compliant.
+The 10km model has a power consumption of less than 1.5 watts power consumption.
 It functions as a 1000BASE-LX Gigabit Ethernet SFP transceiver and features full digital diagnostic monitoring.
 It is part of the iConverter platform, and interoperates with all third-party, standards-compliant Carrier Ethernet network equipment and test equipment.

-The SFP NID Features real time OAM Performance Monitoring and Fault Management functionality.
-It supports ITU-T Y.1731 Performance Monitoring and IEEE 802.1ag Connectivity Fault Management.
-When the SFP NID is plugged into existing network equipment, these features enable low-cost monitoring of Carrier Ethernet functionality, operation and performance.
+The SFP-NID Features real time OAM Performance Monitoring and Fault Management functionality.
+It supports ITU-T Y.1731/TWAMP Performance Monitoring and IEEE 802.1ag Connectivity Fault Management.
+When the SFP-NID is plugged into existing network equipment, these features enable low-cost monitoring of Carrier Ethernet functionality, operation and performance.

 Integrated ITU-T Y.1564 and RFC 2544 test heads provide multi-flow Service Activation Testing (SAT) of throughput, latency, jitter and frame loss at full wire speed.

 Management can be accessed through the optical port or the electrical port, allowing it to be installed and managed anywhere along a Carrier Ethernet service path were UNI or ENNI functions are required.
 The SFP-NID can be remotely managed via TELNET, SNMPv1, SNMPv2c and SNMPv3, and is integrated into Omnitron’s NetOutlook Element Management System.